|

 A

-postscript to this review is the six degrees of
+postscript to this review is the six

-separation where Max Carpenter the
+Max Carpenter the third member of

-the Wallabies in 1939 was the NSW Army inter-services
+Wallabies in 1939 was the NSW Army

-coach in 1963 and Major
+inter-services coach in 1963 and Major

-General Peter Arnison AC CVO the then
+General Peter Arnison AC CVO

-Governor of Queensland who officiated at the investiture
+the then Governor of Queensland who

-of Stan Bisset with the Order of
+Bisset with the Order of Australia,

-Australia, in Brisbane in June 2000, was in that team
+in Brisbane in June 2000, was in that team

-along with yours truly and other well
+along with yours truly and

-known Army rugby suspects.
+other well known Army rugby suspects.

 In those days the numbers started at 15 for the tight

-head prop and Peter Arnison can be seen wearing number
+head prop and Peter Arnison can be seen

-13 as the loose head prop (Graham Walker in 14) and
+wearing number 13 as the loose head prop

-played with Peter would immediately recognise his
+with Peter would immediately recognise his

 generous posterior.
-The little fat bloke at the end
+The little fat bloke at

-trying to get the ball is me.
+the end trying to get the ball is me.

 .